ligato/docs/docs/tutorials/08_grpc-tutorial.md

 }
 ```
 !!! danger "Important"
     This approach is for testing purposes only.
-In practice, a race condition could occur since we cannot tell which will run first: `watchNotif` or `configure`.
-This is not harmful here because notifications are read from the server cache.
-In theory, it could be a problem if the client configures >100 interfaces before the watcher starts.
+In practice, a race condition could occur since you cannot tell which will run first: `watchNotif()` or `configure()`.
+Here, this is not harmful because you are reading notifications from the server cache.
+In theory, this could be a problem if the client configures >100 interfaces before the watcher starts.
 The result could be loss of some notifications.

+---

-After starting the client, the GRPC plugin sends the interface configuration which is received in the VPP agent server and programmed into the VPP.
-The server then sends a notification back to the client.
+After starting the client, the gRPC plugin sends the interface configuration to the VPP agent server.
+The VPP agent programs the interface configuration into the VPP data plane.
+The server then sends a notification back to the gRPC client.

 For illustrative purposes, here is the output log from the client application:
 ```bash